-Another fifty or so recruits would arrive a week later, perhaps on Olympic, from Halifax via Liverpool and yet a further one-hundred eighty-five at the beginning of June but the number of potential recruits to be found in Newfoundland was by now diminishing.
+Another fifty or so recruits would arrive a week later, perhaps on Olympic, from Halifax via Liverpool and yet a further one-hundred eighty-five at the beginning of June, but already by this time the lack of young men forthcoming to the recruiting stations in Newfoundland was beginning to prove problematic.

-One-hundred four, having departed St. John's on August 4, 1917, reported to Ayr late in that same month, not to be followed until October 14 by the next draft and then later again, on December 19, by the newcomers of the Seventeenth Recruitment Draft.
+Two months subsequent to this June detachment, a draft of one-hundred four other ranks, departed St. John's on August 4, 1917, and reported to Ayr late in that same month.
+It was not to be followed until October 14 when the next contingent from home arrived.